lr46916/qThresh/README.md

 To run the program You need to execute "findAllThresholds" executable file You previously compiled.
 In order to run a program several arguments needs to be passed trough command line.

-There are 3 important parameters for this problem: m, k and span. m - represents size of a pattern k - hamming distance span - only Q-grams with span smaller (or equal) to this parameter value will be considered in search space
+There are 3 important parameters for this problem: m, k and span. m - represents size of a pattern, k - hamming distance, span - only Q-grams with span smaller (or equal) to this parameter value will be considered in search space

 Command line arguments to run the program are as follows: